 - Under PROPERTY, click Tracking Info > Tracking Code.

-Find the setup for the type of property you're tracking
+Find the setup type

 - Static website